 - Play Kitchen– we got an awesome at Goodwill for $13, similar to the one I linked to.
 You never know what you might find at a thrift shop!

 Reaping The Rewards Of Organizing And Purging Our Toys

 I really enjoyed going through the toys with my kids.
 The whole process has been so simple, quick and a good bonding time.
 And, it taught the kids about sharing with others, organization, and even worked on sorting and counting skills too.

 Not to mention our house felt fresher, cleaner and lighter without all those toys!

 We were even able to give some old toys to a friend who is having a baby.

 All that to say, if you want to organize your playroom but it feels overwhelming, use this simple toy organization strategy to make it super easy and — dare I say– fun!

 Ready to be more productive and accomplish everything swirling around in your brain?
-Grab my FREE “Get Stuff Done” Checklist!
-Click this button to download:
+Grab my FREE “How To Declutter” Checklist!
+Click the image below to download: